IceLuna/Eagle/docs/source/rendering/materials.rst

 Ambient Occlusion (AO)
 ----------------------
-Can be used to affect how a surface is affected by ambient lighting (IBL or `Ambient` of directional light).
+Can be used to change how a surface is affected by ambient lighting (IBL or `Ambient` of directional light).
 For example, if material's AO is 0, that means the material won't be affected by ambient lighting.
 By default, it's 1.
 Currently, can be used as an input for it.

 .. _Emissive: